cfredric/cfredric.github.io/_posts/2017-12-27-Callbacks.md

 {% endhighlight %}

 That's it!
-The compiler now knows that `Maybe` is a monad, so it knows we're allowed to use "do notation" with it.
+The compiler now knows that `Maybe` is a monad, so it knows we're allowed to use "`do` notation" with it.
 (Of course, since `Maybe` is provided in Haskell's Prelude, in practice its `Monad` instance is already [written for us](http://hackage.haskell.org/package/base-4.10.1.0/docs/src/GHC.Base.html#line-729).)

+# What's the point?
 ![But Why?]({{ "/images/but_why.gif" | absolute_url }})

 We've come a long way from writing callbacks in JavaScript.
-We've seen that `Promises` and `async`/`await` provide a really nice way to solve the pain points of promises.
-We've seen that "do notation" and monads lead us to a similar solution to a similar problem in Haskell.
-But now it's clear that `Promise`s and `async`/`await` are the same thing as `Maybe`s and "do notation"; `Promise`s are just a different monad\*.
+We've seen that `Promises` and `async`/`await` provide a really nice way to solve the pain points of callbacks.
+We've seen that "`do` notation" and monads lead us to a similar solution to a similar problem in Haskell.
+But now it's clear that `Promise`s and `async`/`await` are the same thing as `Maybe`s and "`do` notation"! `Promise`s are just a different monad[^1] - one that combines "this might fail for some reason" with "this may happen in the future".

 Monads are extremely useful.
 There are a lot of them: `Maybe`, `Promise`, lists, `Either`, the world as we know it (`IO`), and countless more.
-Hopefully I've demystified them somewhat here, and illustrated that they're a really useful way of composing functions into a pipeline, without drowning in boilerplate!
+Hopefully I've demystified them somewhat here, and illustrated that they're a really useful way of composing functions into pipelines, without drowning in boilerplate!

-\*Promises *technically* aren't a monad, because `.then` (the equivalent of `>>=`) doesn't quite satisfy the equations I mentioned earlier.
+[^1]: Promises *technically* aren't a monad, because `.then` (the equivalent of `>>=`) doesn't quite satisfy the equations I mentioned earlier.
 But it's close enough to still be really nice to use.